department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 - Had been getting a VA pension or compensation when they died, **or**
 - Had chosen to get military retired pay instead of compensation, **or**
 - Died while getting VA care, either at a VA facility or at a facility contracted by VA, **or**
-- Died while traveling to approved VA care, **or**
+- Died while traveling at VA's expense to approved VA care, **or**
-- Died with a reopened claim for VA compensation or a pension that would have qualified them to get benefits, **or**
+- Died with an original or reopened claim pending for VA compensation or a pension that would have qualified them to get benefits, **or**
 - Died on or after October 9, 1996, while a patient at a VA-approved state nursing home

 **Note:** We'll also provide an allowance for the cost of transporting a Veteran’s remains for burial in a national cemetery.